-The C program to count the frequency of vowels, consonants and white spaces for a given word or a sentence is a string manipulation program.
-A C loop with conditions that checks the given input string and count the number of vowels, consonants, and white spaces.
+The program to count the frequency of vowels, consonants and white spaces for a given word or a sentence is a string manipulation program.
+A loop with conditions check the given input string and count the number of vowels, consonants, and white spaces.

 Problem Definition

-In C language every string is like an array with each character of the string hold a position in this array.
-The last character is null character by default.
+In programming languages, every string is like an array with each character of the string hold a position in this array.
+The last character is null character by default in C/C++.

 Using this array logic, the program read a word or a sentence during execution and check each and every character of input string.
 It counts the number of vowels, consonants and white spaces.